Multiplicative Ramanujan coefficients of null-function

 Now fix a multiplicative function $G:\N \rightarrow \C$.
 We say that $G$ is {\it multiplicatively trivial} (resp. {\it completely multiplicatively trivial}) at a prime $p\in\P$ iff $G(p)=1$ (resp. $G(p^K)=1$ for all $K\ge 0$).
 We can then define two kinds of ``multiplicative spectra'' of $G$ which are the key to our Classification:

 By multiplicativity, the function $G$ is multiplicatively (resp. completely multiplicatively) trivial at $p$ iff the equality $G(pr)=G(r)$ holds for every $(r,p)=1$ (resp. for every $r\in\N$).
-We then may also adopt the following evocative terminology: a prime $p$ is {\it transparent} to $G$ iff $p\in\corsivoF(G)$, and is {\it invisible} to $G$ iff $p\in\corsivoF_0(G)$.
+We then may also adopt the following evocative terminology: a prime $p$ is {\it transparent} to $G$ iff $p\in\corsivoF(G)$, while it is {\it invisible} to $G$ iff $p\in\corsivoF_0(G)$.

 We can measure the ``transparency'' of a prime $p$ by a kind of $p$-adic valuation defined as follows: